brandonocasey/habitat/README.md

 * Documentation on the potential methods plugin authors have avialable

 # Maybe Someday
 * support quotes variables in config?
 * better/consistant function comments
 * get the return value in habitat_call_function
 * check the return code of unset in unset functions and remove errors?
+* store plugins in their own files and update them like update-self
+	* how would we get the branch to check against?

 # What is Habitat?
 habitat provides a framework for keeping your settings in order, through the use of plugins, without doing a lot of the grunt work yourself. (unless you want to!)